 Keywords should make it easy to identify who and what the software will be useful for.

-Nano photonics

-STPV

-TPV

-Passive cooling
+Nano photonics, Solar Thermophotovoltaics, Passive Cooling, Radiative Cooling, Computational Electrodynamics, Concentrated Solar, Transfer Matrix Method

 Introduction

 An overview of the software, how it was produced, and the research for which it has been used, including references to relevant research articles.
 A short comparison with software which implements similar functionality should be included in this section.